 It’s Saturday evening and the 9th annual Squamish Film Festival is over.
-Alex Honnold and Cedar Wright have finished presenting their Sufferfest series, detailing their self-propelled adventures cycling and free solo climbing in California and Utah.
+Alex Honnold has just finished the Q&A on his Sufferfest film — a self-propelled cycling and ropeless climbing adventure through California and Utah.
 The crowd has dispersed.
-Honnold and like-minded local phenom Marc-Andre Leclerc are in the lobby swapping beta on Squamish’s Grand Wall.
+Honnold and Marc-André Leclerc, a like-minded local climbing phenom, are in the lobby swapping intel on free-soloing Squamish’s Grand Wall.

-Alex climbed the route yesterday as a reconnaissance mission.
 “How did you climb Perry’s Layback?”
+Honnold asks.
 “I found some sections a bit hairy so I grabbed the bolts.”
-“Ya me too.”
-“The loose-ish block on the chimneys?”
-“Ya, it won’t break when you pull on it, but you know it won’t be there forever.”
-They turn their attention to other climbs, or “scrambles” as they refer to them.
-A scramble is traditionally defined as it sounds, not quite climbing, not quite hiking — normally reserved for hikers summiting the last few meters of a non-technical peak.
+“Ya, me too.”
+“And the loose-ish block on the chimneys?”
+“It won’t break when you pull on it, but you know it won’t be there forever.”
+“Overall it’s a good scramble.”
+“Scramble” traditionally referring advanced hiking, i.e. jumping over a few boulders — not 10+ pitches of sustained technical vertical climbing.

-Alex doesn’t come out and say it, but it’s obvious he’s going to attempt to beat Marc-Andre’s record.
-Later, at a change of venue, Honnold in his van preparing mac and cheese, I ask him point blank.
-“Ya for sure.
+He doesn’t come out and say it then and there, but it’s obvious he is going to attempt to reclaim his record.
+Later at a change of venue, Honnold alone in his van preparing mac and cheese, “Ya for sure I’m going to try and beat him.
 Yesterday I did it in 1:04 super casual style.
-There’s not a lot of people who play this game, so it’s exciting when someone tries to beat your record.
-Even on The Nose in Yosemite, it’s only once every couple of years that someone tries to go for the record.
+There’s not a lot of people who play this game, so it’s exciting when someone beats your record.
+Even on a very popular climb like The Nose in Yosemite, it’s only once every couple of years that someone tries to go for the record.
 It’s not a super competitive field.”

-I read somewhere that one season you set out to climb every route in Squamish?
+I read somewhere that you set out to climb every route in Squamish one summer?

 What does being a professional climber mean?
 Do your sponsors send you on trips?

 They don’t send you on trips.
 For the most part you pitch what you want to do.
+Free gear.
 It’s pretty mellow.